 Sometimes the solution is pretty simple, just taking more time when you need more to get aroused and stay aroused.
 Sometimes it’s getting some new tools, like personal lubrication to make things a lot easier after menopause.
 Or new techniques and positions to accommodate bad news or arthritic hips.

-And, sometimes it means going back to the drawing board and spending some time together figuring out what will make the big difference… deliberately learning better love’n skills to accommodate and enhance who you are right now.
+And, sometimes it means going back to the drawing board and spending some time together figuring out what will make a big difference… deliberately learning better love’s skills to accommodate and enhance who you are right now.